weavejester/cljfmt/README.md

 * `:file-pattern` -
   determines which files to scan, `#”\.clj[sx]?”` by default.

 You can also customize the indentation rules cljfmt uses.
-Rules are defined as a map of symbols to vectors:
+Rules are provided under `:cljfmt {:indents ...}` and are defined as a map of symbols to vectors:

 ```clojure
 {symbol [& rules]}